- Place of origin:

 Historical context note

-Engraved gemstones based on classical models were widely produced and collected in Italy in the eighteenth century.
+Engraved gemstones of all dates were widely collected in Italy in the eighteenth and nineteenth centuries.
 Many were brought back by British Grand Tourists, and important collections were formed.

 Bibliographic References (Citation, Note/Abstract, NAL no)

-List of Objects in the Art Division, South Kensington, Acquired During the Year 1869, Arranged According to the Dates of Acquisition.
-London : Printed by George E. Eyre and William Spottiswoode for H.M.S.O. p.
-126.
+Inventory of Art Objects acquired in the Year 1865.
+Inventory of the Objects in the Art Division of the Museum at South Kensington, arranged According to the Dates of their Acquisition.
+Vol. 1.
+London : Printed by George E. Eyre and William Spottiswoode for H.M.S.O., 1868, p.
+10